cleemesser/python-edf/README.rst

 Related Projects
 ----------------
-* `pyedf is a fork of this project with some nice work and documentation <https://github.com/holgern/pyedflib>`_.
+* `pyedflib is a fork of this project with some nice work and documentation <https://github.com/holgern/pyedflib>`_.
 * Robert Oostenveld wrote `bids-standard/pyedf <https://github.com/bids-standard/pyedf>`_, which is a pure python implementation of the standard.
 * Teuniz wrote his own python library as well at https://gitlab.com/Teuniz/EDFlib-Python